3143 Northeast 163rd Street, North Miami Beach, FL 33160

 Every year in the United States, about 230,000 Achilles injuries occur.
 The main injuries are a rupture of the tendon and Achilles tendonitis, when your tendon becomes inflamed and painful.

-If you’re an athlete and you want to prevent an Achilles tendon problem (trust us, you don’t want to deal with a long recovery), here are five tips to help you avoid injury, courtesy of our expert team at Orthopedic Urgent Care Aventura in North Miami Beach, Florida.
+If you’re an athlete and you want to prevent an Achilles tendon problem (trust us, you don’t want to deal with a long recovery), here are five tips to help you avoid injury, courtesy of our expert team at Full Orthopedics Urgent Care in North Miami Beach, Florida.

 Stretch and strengthen